 Vacation Bible School: Vacation Bible School (VBS) is a fun filled week of learning about God's great love for each and everyone one of us.
 It is a time for crafts, games, music, and contests.
 It is something that children look forward to each summer.

 Bake Sale at the Chowdafest: Around mid-September, the Community Council hosts a Chowdafest that draws up to a thousand visitors each year.
 The Mission Committee has hosted a bake sale at the Chowdafest for the past several years and the money raised is donated to an organization which is instrumental in assisting children or providing food to those in need.
-Proceeds have benefitted: The Great American Bakesale which supports childhood hunger initiatives; Interfaith Social Services and Quincy Community Action Programs.
+Proceeds have benefited: The Great American Bakesale which supports childhood hunger initiatives; Interfaith Social Services and Quincy Community Action Programs.
 For the past several years, the money raised has been given to Quincy Public School's McKinney-Vento Homeless Assistance Program.
 This program supports homeless children in the Quincy Public Schools by providing school supplies, sport fees, field trip costs and in some cases food and clothing.
 Our donation has been able to help with costs for yearbooks and prom and college application fees.

 Christmas Post Office: At Christmas time, parishioners exchange Christmas Cards via the Church’s “Post Office” making a voluntary donation which helps to offset the cost of church mailings.
 What an easy way for congregants to share Christmas greetings with one another!